vnahley/Data-Readme-File-Template/README.md

 It's important for Data students to include visualizations, so please add those throughout.

 # Project Name
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+This project is part of the Data Analytics and Visualization Bootcamp at Rutgers University.

 ## Project Intro/Objective
 The purpose of this project is ________.
 (Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+Limit to a short paragraph, 3-6 Sentences but ensure it offers a clear overview)

 ### Methods Used
 * Inferential Statistics